capotej/has_opengraph/README.markdown

         self.permalink
       end
     end
-#### In your layout
-yield to a :fb block in your layout for the opengraph tags we'll be drawing
+#### Layout: yield to a :fb block in your layout for the opengraph tags we'll be drawing
     <html>
       <head>
         <%= yield :fb %>